-One specific OTU identified to be significantly more abundant in all amendments and response groups when compared to reference soils, OTU 00847.
-OTU 00847 is a member of the phyla Planctomycetes and is unclassified at the genus level.
-We also identified six other OTUs associated with Planctomycetes that were significant late responders under compost and alfalfa amendments.
-Further, Planctomycetes respond to extracellular polysaccharide production by other community members, which may explain OTU 00847’s ubiquitous response (Wang et al., 2015).
-It is possible that instead of responding to the amendment itself, members of this OTU may respond to other bacteria exuding EPS during the incubation.

-We evaluated the genomic similarity of OTUs associated with early and late responders to understand if there exist phylogenetic patterns in the responders broadly across incubations.
-For specific amendments, we do observe phylogenetic patterns among early and late responders.
-The phylogenetic conservation of groups of significant OTUs in early and late response periods provides further support that the identified specific microbial membership is responding to nutrient availability.
-Previous studies have also found that the functional ability to degrade available compounds is often phylogenetically conserved (Morrissey et al., 2016).

-In conclusion, our study suggests that there are predictable soil microbial members that respond to specific amendments.
-These microbes represent up to one percent of the microbial community in a given treatment response group.
-Except for a few OTUs, these microbes originate from soil, indicating the importance of a diverse soil microbiome in responding to organic matter incorporation.
-Utilizing soils from established organic alfalfa plots likely contributed to the diversity of the microcosms during the incubation, organic soils consistently harbor a more diverse bacterial community than mineral fertilized soils (Bakker et al., 2018).
-Further work utilizing different amendments or starting soils could inform our understanding of how the native communities of less diverse soils respond to amendments.
-Soil microbial diversity and management practices are associated with one another, and our study extends this to organic amendment management (Birkhofer et al., 2008).
+[Need some text on anything that might or might not be amendment specific – who are they].

+In conclusion, our study indicates that there are predictable patterns of microbial response to organic amendments of soils and that these patterns can be divided into an early and late temporal response.
+Our identification of these responses can be useful for understanding the nutrient availability in soils in response to amendments.
+A key observation is that we observe both key early and late bacteria responders to soil amendments.
+Within our study, we identify that the first major short-term response to amendments is observed in the first three weeks after amendment, followed by a second shift in microbial communities.
+While amendments do introduce diverse non-native bacteria to the soil, these amended bacteria are not observed to persist in the soil.
+Both early and late shifts observed in microbial communities due to amendment were observed to originate from the native soil community, most likely in response to available nutrients.
+Our results of the timing and composition of the microbial response to organic amendments can help to guide management strategies.
+For example, based on our results, bioaugmentation of microbes through amendments may be challenging, considering that very few (<X%) amended bacteria were observed to be enriched in our microcosms.
+Also, future experiments can be guided by our consistent observation of a short-term three week initial response to amendments.

+Importantly, other studies have also shown soil microbial diversity and management practices are associated with one another, .
+These studies highlight that….Our study extends this to…. and our study extends this to organic amendment management (Birkhofer et al., 2008).
 Long-term management practices have been observed to impact microbial diversity, with distinct microbial membership identified in long-term organic versus conventional farming soils (Hartmann et al., 2015).
 The OTUs we have identified responding to amendment a within soil microbial communities identified within this study highlights opportunities for research for both alfalfa and compost during the initial and late stages of nitrogen availability.

 Overall, this highlights the need and opportunity for characterizing the microbial activity for several organic amendments and management practices.
 We conclude that merely applying amendments on a total nitrogen basis does not guarantee the same amount of inorganic nitrogen available to plants.
 The varying mineralization response shows this, despite all amendments supplying the same amount of total N. Further, the unique response of OTUs to specific amendments highlights the importance of a diverse microbial community for decomposition and may hint at the role of complex inputs in supporting a diverse microbial community.

+Funding

+Acknowledgements: sequencing facility, whoever helped on Cindy’s side, should Cindy be author, probably…, maybe your committee?

 Andresen, L.C., Björsne, A.K., Bodé, S., Klemedtsson, L., Boeckx, P., Rütting, T., 2016.
 Depolymerization and mineralization - investigating N availability by a novel 15N tracing model.
 SOIL Discuss.
 2016, 1–21. doi:10.5194/soil-2016-11